-In the context of indirect offerings, there appears to be uncertainty about whether the "business of an issuer", as that phrase is often used in the definition of "promoter" in some of the CSA jurisdictions, refers to the business of the issuer (the income trust) or to the business of the operating entity.
-More specifically, the question is whether the test depends on a person's involvement in the founding, organization or substantial reorganization of the operating entity's business, or whether involvement in the founding, organization, or substantial reorganization of the income trust itself will qualify a person as a promoter.
+In the context of indirect offerings, there appears to be uncertainty about whether the "business of an issuer", as that phrase is used in the definition of "promoter" in some of the CSA jurisdictions, refers to the business of the issuer (the income trust) or to the business of the operating entity.
+More specifically, the question is whether the test depends on a person's involvement in the founding, organization or substantial reorganization of the operating entity's business, or whether involvement in the founding, organization, or substantial reorganization of the income trust itself will make a person a promoter.

-We believe that in most cases, the business of the income trust issuer is primarily to complete the public offering and to acquire the operating entity interest.
+We believe that in most cases, the business of the income trust issuer is primarily to complete the public offering and to acquire the interest in the operating entity.

 Therefore, we generally focus on a person's involvement in the founding, organization, or substantial reorganization of the income trust itself.

 We also believe that any person who initiated or took part in the formation, organization or substantial reorganization (as those terms are often used in the definition of "promoter") of the operating entity would not cease to be a promoter under the offering solely due to use of an indirect offering structure.
 The relationship between the income trust and the operating entity is not sufficiently at arm's length to support this result.
 The question of whether a person takes part in the founding, organizing or substantial reorganizing of the income trust's business and of the operating entity's business is one of fact.
-Therefore, we would expect this determination to be made by the income trust and the underwriter(s) after reviewing the relevant facts.
+Therefore, this determination should be made by the income trust and the underwriter(s) after reviewing the relevant facts.